Updated:

 Socio-economic Impacts of Enclave Tourism

+Indeed, there are several socio-economic impacts of enclave tourism.
+Some of the main socio-economic impacts of enclave tourism are detailed below.
 Firstly, enclave tourism makes it easy for tourists to concentrate on enjoying themselves since the resorts that they stay in are self contained.
 Having many social amenities in one place also offers a myriad of enjoyment options.
-As a result, the tourists can engage in as many activities as they want depending on their preferences.5
+As a result, the tourists can engage in as many activities as they want depending on their preferences.

 Secondly, enclave tourism encourages the maximization of tourism amenities and resources in the enclaves such as rainforest, coastal areas, mountains and rivers, among many others.

-Thirdly, and very crucially, enclave tourism has been repeatedly said to provide a viable means for making money from the endeavor of tourism.6 For example, to locals, this form of tourism creates an opportunity for people to sell their products and services to visitors at the enclaves which, in effect, makes them some substantial amount of money.
+Thirdly, and very crucially, enclave tourism has been repeatedly said to provide a viable means for making money from the endeavor of tourism.
+For example, to locals, this form of tourism creates an opportunity for people to sell their products and services to visitors at the enclaves which, in effect, makes them some substantial amount of money.
+Others can also be employed as tour guides or even guards for some delicate touristic attractions.
+All these eventually total to some pay, which is a key way of sustaining tourism while ensuring that there is an overall economic uplift of the country/region where such people make their money.

 Fourthly, enclave tourism provides a contextual learning forum for students and researchers.
-For example, by focusing on a specific enclave, these learners can discover ways in which our ecosystems can be conserved or even bettered Lindsay (2003)8 supports this by saying that “revenues from safari expeditions, for instance, may go to protecting the animals from poaching, while the entry fees from visiting a village may go to supporting education and health care for the local children.”
-In effect, this greatly helps in poverty alleviation while facilitating the continuity and sustainability of tourism in that particular enclave, and the world, at large.9
+For example, by focusing on a specific enclave, these learners can discover ways in which our ecosystems can be conserved or even bettered Lindsay (2003) supports this by saying that “revenues from safari expeditions, for instance, may go to protecting the animals from poaching, while the entry fees from visiting a village may go to supporting education and health care for the local children.”
+In effect, this greatly helps in poverty alleviation while facilitating the continuity and sustainability of tourism in that particular enclave, and the world, at large.

 Fifthly, enclave tourism acts as a source of pride for enclaves that are endowed with touristic attractions.
 This is very important in giving national or regional identities which not only boost the morale of the locals to preserve and be proud of their environment; but it also helps in ensuring good rankings in the international arena.
+As a matter of fact, most countries with good policies and systems of enclave tourism, more often than not, have relatively stable economic outputs compared to those with poor governance of their enclave tourism industries.

 Sixthly, most enclaves, especially those that are in third world countries, are highly associated with the 4-S tourism (sex, sea, sand and sun).
-Good examples here include countries in the Caribbean like Cuba.11 On one hand, this is seen as a positive thing based on the self-contained nature of amenities.
+Good examples here include countries in the Caribbean like Cuba.
+On one hand, this is seen as a positive thing based on the self-contained nature of amenities.

 On the other hand, it is viewed as some form of customization or manipulation of people to engage in certain endeavors.
 In some enclaves, the tourists are restricted from intermingling with other individuals or even bringing things like “outside” food in the resort promises.
-Even in the occasions that the amenities at the resort are not of your liking; you have no option but to accept.12
+Even in the occasions that the amenities at the resort are not of your liking; you have no option but to accept.

-In relations to the above point, Mbaiwa says that in enclave tourism, there is limited interaction between the visitors and hosts.13 Also, since most locals tend to get barred from reaching the enclave resorts; trading endeavors are limited.
+In relation to the above point, Mbaiwa says that in enclave tourism, there is limited interaction between the visitors and hosts.
+Also, since most locals tend to get barred from reaching the enclave resorts; trading endeavors are limited.
 In effect, only the corporate owners in the enclaves get to profit hugely while the locals get the short end of the stick that has very little to offer to them.

 Challenges of Enclave Tourism